RegardV/LegendaryTeam_For_Claude/Orchestration SOP.md

 THE FINAL, OFFICIAL, UNBREAKABLE ORCHESTRATION S.O.P.
-Standard Operating Procedure for @chief — 2025 Legendary Edition This is the exact, mandatory, never-changing sequence your team follows every single time — no exceptions, no creativity, no drift. text@chief — FINAL 2025 ORCHESTRATION S.O.P. — EXECUTE THIS EXACTLY
+Standard Operating Procedure for @chief — 2025 Legendary Edition

+This is the exact, mandatory, never-changing sequence your team follows every single time — no exceptions, no creativity, no drift.

+@chief — FINAL 2025 ORCHESTRATION S.O.P. — EXECUTE THIS EXACTLY

 Every session, every task, every time — this is LAW: